-One minute your dog is fine and the next he’s staggering with his head listing to one side.
+One minute your dog is fine and the next they are staggering with their head listing to one side.
 It looks like the canine equivalent of a human stroke.
 What’s going on?
 While it could be a stroke or other serious condition, in a gray-muzzled dog, it’s often idiopathic vestibular disease, more commonly known as what’s called old-dog syndrome.
 And that’s actually good news.

 Located in the inner ear and brain, the vestibular system helps dogs maintain balance and coordinate the position of the head, eyes and legs.
 Anything that disrupts this system can throw your dog’s balance out of whack.
 And in older canines, it’s not rare that this happens.
 This syndrome is considered to be“idiopathic,” meaning that no one knows, exactly, what causes it.
 While old dog vestibular syndrome generally affects older dogs, it can occur in cats of any age.